1. DEBT SOLUTIONS

 What Is Debt Settlement?

 A key part of the debt settlement process is debt negotiation, where you or the debt settlement company you work with will attempt to reduce the amount you owe and settle the debt for less.
-Creditors are more willing to negotiate with you if they know that you’re having a financial hardship that makes it difficult or impossible to repay the full amount you owe.
+Creditors may be more willing to negotiate with you if they know that you’re having a financial hardship that makes it difficult or impossible to repay the full amount you owe.
 From their perspective, it’s better to get something than nothing.

 During negotiation, you’ll most likely have to plead your case and explain the financial hardship you’re facing that makes it difficult to repay the loan.